shabin5785/Golang_notes/Go_2.md

 li ke s[7:] may safely share the same dat a, so the substring operat ion is also cheap.
 No new memory is allocated in either cas e.

+-A **raw string literal** is written `...`, using backquotes instead of double quotes.
+Within a raw string literal, no escap e sequences are processed; the contents are taken literal ly, including backslashes and newlines, so a raw str ing literal may spread over several lines in the program source.
+The only processing is that car r iage retur ns are deleted so that the value of the str ing is the same on all platforms, including those that conventionally put car r iage retur ns in text files.
+Raw str ing literals are a convenient way to write regu lar expressions, which tend to have lots of backslashes.
+They are also useful for HTML templates, JSON literals, command usage messages, and the like, which often extend over multiple lines.